 | My Number Card and Proof of Identity |

-When filing your tax return for profits earned from trading with Exness, the following items are generally deductible as business expenses for FX trading:
+When filing your tax return to report profits earned from trading with Exness, the following are the main items that can be claimed as deductible expenses for FX trading:

-Please note, however, that expenses such as internet service fees, the purchase price of various devices, and monthly service fees—which may be incurred for purposes other than FX trading—may not be recognized as business expenses in some cases.
-Additionally, the purchase price of devices expected to be used over the long term is subject to depreciation.
-Please depreciate these expenses based on the purchase price as outlined below and record them as business expenses.
+However, please note that internet connection fees, the purchase prices of various devices, and monthly service fees—which may be used for purposes other than FX trading—may not be recognized as business expenses in some cases.
+Additionally, the purchase prices of devices expected to be used over the long term are subject to depreciation.
+Please depreciate these costs based on their purchase price as described below and record them as business expenses.

 | Cost of purchasing equipment | Depreciation |